 The Accreditation Committee encourages innovative and contemporary methods of teaching that promote the educational principles of active student participation, problem solving and development of communication skills.
-Problem and evidence-based learning, computer assisted learning, simulation and other student-centred learning strategies are also encouraged.
-Education providers may demonstrate how these approaches are realised and incorporated into the curriculum to facilitate student achievement of the learning outcomes and the professional capabilities for medical radiation practitioners.
+Problem and evidence-based learning, computerassisted learning, simulation and other student-centred learning strategies are also encouraged.
+Education providers may demonstrate how these approaches are realised and incorporated into the curriculum to facilitate student achievement of the learning outcomes and the professional capabilities for Chinese medicine practitioners.